TabCarousel/TabCarousel/README.markdown

 Installing
 ----------

+Carousel is early in development.
+I consider it to be beta software, although Chrome doesn't allow versions to be marked as such.

+To install, download the .crx file from the downloads on GitHub.

-Carousel is currently in beta, so if you'd like to try it out, you'll have to install the unpacked extension:
+To use the code from GitHub, you'll have to install the unpacked extension:

 * Download the zip, tar, or git clone this repo
 * Extract the zip/tar archive, if necessary